The Spessart Inn: Plot

 In the late years of the 18th century, Felix and Peter, two journeymen, are travelling across the Spessart hills to Würzburg.
 Scared of the bandits that plague these parts, especially after a brief encounter with them, the two are glad to find an inn in the middle of the forest.
 However, it turns out that they have wandered into a den of thieves.
 The owners are in league with the bandits, who this very night plan to abduct Franziska, the Comtesse von Sandau, who is travelling through the forest with a group including her fiancé, Baron Sperling.
 Their coach is waylaid by a trap and the bandits direct them to the nearby inn.
 The waitress warns the journeymen of impending danger and they pass on the warning to the nobles.
 During the night, the brigands arrive.
 To escape, the Comtesse switches places with Felix and, in a man's clothes, escapes with Peter.
 Felix (as Comtesse), Franziska's maid and the pastor are taken to the bandits' lair.
-The bandits send Baron Sperling on his way to carry the demand for 20,000 Gulden to Graf Sandau, Franziska's father.
+The bandits send Baron Sperling on his way to convey their ransom demand for 20,000 guilders to Graf Sandau, Franziska's father.

 When Franziska arrives at her father's castle, he refuses to pay the ransom for the commoner who has taken his daughter's place.
 Instead, Graf Sandau decides to send the military against the bandits.
 Franziska thus rides to the bandits' lair and pretends to be a highwayman herself.
 The bandit leader accepts her as a henchman, but makes her sleep in his hut.
 In the morning he discovers her true identity but keeps this information from his men.